Understanding Dry Gas Seals: Types, Applications, and Benefits

 Material choice depends on gas type, temperature, pressure, and rotational speed.

-Dry gas seals are widely used across industries requiring high-speed rotating equipment with stringent leakage control:
+Dry compressor gas seals are widely used across industries requiring high-speed rotating equipment with stringent leakage control:

 Oil & Gas